Jarrod Polson and seven fellow UK student-athletes returned from a service trip to Ethiopia on Wednesday. (Britney McIntosh, UK Athletics)

 Once again, CoachCal.com is rolling out a series of summer features profiling UK's incoming class.
 This year, there are eight new Wildcats, so Eric Lindsey is going to be writing for a while.

 Leading off the series is guard Dominique Hawkins, the Kentucky native who parlayed a superb run in the state tournament into a scholarship offer from John Calipari and now a spot on the team.
-Now, he's playing pick-up at the Joe Craft Center and living at the Wildcat Coal Lodge living the life so many young Kentuckians dream of.
+Now, he's playing pick-up at the Joe Craft Center and living the life so many young Kentuckians dream of.

 Before that magical Sweet Sixteen run, UK was nothing but a pipe dream for the Kentucky-born guard.
 He had been in contact with nine different schools and had scholarships offers from a few of them, but the only time Kentucky had contacted him and watched him was at practice the week before the state tournament.